4 more teens arrested in connection to 16-year-old boy's death near Lindon park - NewsBreak

 Related

-Shooting suspect hospitalized after being shot by police in West Valley City
+A suspect in an earlier shooting was shot and wounded in an encounter with police in West Valley City Sunday afternoon.

-WEST VALLEY CITY, Utah (KUTV) — A shooting suspect was hospitalized after being shot by a police officer in West Valley City Sunday afternoon.
-The incident occurred at 1500 West and 3500 South as officers were responding to 911 calls reporting a shooting in the parking lot of a nearby restaurant.
+WEST VALLEY CITY (ABC4) – A man is in serious condition after allegedly being shot by a West Valley City Police officer.
+West Valley City Police Department (WVCPD) say that this incident began shortly after 1 p.m. today when officers received reports of a shooting near the local Carl’s Jr. restaurant.
+Records state that police […]

 Missing, endangered 16-year-old girl last seen in Layton

-Note: UPDATE: Man in serious condition following officer involved shooting UPDATE: Missing 69-year-old woman found safe